Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 ### Override options

-If you need to override pipeline behavior, such as provide your own `HttpClient` instance, you can do that via constructor that takes a [ModelsRepositoryClientOptions][modelsrepository_clientoptions] parameter.
+If you need to override default http behavior, such as provide your own `HttpClient` instance, you can do that via constructor that takes a [ModelsRepositoryClientOptions][modelsrepository_clientoptions] parameter.
 It provides an opportunity to override default behavior including:

 - Overriding [transport][azure_core_transport]